trkhanh/SICP/README.md

 # SICP
-Me working on "Structure and Interpretation of Computer Programs"
+Me working on "Structure and Interpretation of Computer Programs".

 debt:
-[1.19]
+[1.19]: